suhaibasaeed/suhaibasaeed/README.md

 ## **About Me**

 - 🔭 Currently working as a Network Automation Lead evangelising NetDevOps @ Gamma
-- 🌱 At the moment I'm learning CI/CD Pipelines, Docker & K8s
+- 🌱 At the moment I'm learning Prometheus, Helm & K8s
 - ⚡ In my free time I try to give back to the community by contributing to open-source projects, helping people via Slack & writing blog posts